 Canon WiFi Connection Guide

-Welcome to the Canon connection guide!
+Welcome to the Canon WiFi connection guide!
 The process of connecting Cascable Pro Webcam to your camera is usually very simple.
 This guide will walk you through the steps.

 - Before We Start

 - How It Should Work: The First Connection

 - How It Should Work: Subsequent Connections

 - Make sure your camera is supported by Cascable Pro Webcam via WiFi.

 - Check that your camera’s firmware is up-to-date.